Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 This project originates from https://github.com/mofosyne/arduino-gameboy-printer-emulator.
 This is now a fork of the Arduino Game Boy Printer emulator that increases game compatility to 100% and allows new printing features.

-The purpose of this Octave/Matlab project is to output images from an Arduino Game Boy Printer emulator that have the same soft aspect than images printed on a fresh roll of thermal paper into a Game Boy Printer.
+The purpose of this GNU Octave/Matlab project is to output images from an Arduino Game Boy Printer emulator that have the same soft aspect than images printed on a fresh roll of thermal paper into a Game Boy Printer.
 The project emerges after a discussion between *Raphaël BOICHOT*, *mofosyne*, *maxs - thatguywithagameboycamera*, *herr_zatacke (@herr_gack)*, *Björn (@gameboycameramaniac)*, *R.A.Helllord* and *crizzlycruz (@23kpixels)* on the Gameboy Camera Club Discord.
 The motivation ?
 As Game Boy Printer paper is becoming difficult to find and subjected to definitive deterioration with time, emulating it is more and more appealing from an heritage conservation point of view.
 Fresh thermal paper used in this study was graciously sent to me by *R.A.Helllord* from the Game Boy Camera Club Discord.

 The Game Boy printer emulator developped by Brian Khuu is able to capture a stream of serial data under text form, but transforming this stream into pleasant images that have the realistic aspect of a roll of paper exiting a thermal printer, with the tone, noise, granularity and aliasing due to the printer head, was challenging compared to a classical pixel perfect rendering.
 And what is challenging is fun.